History of Oxford: Medieval period

 Oxford was heavily damaged during the Norman Invasion in 1066.
 Following the conquest, the town was assigned to a governor, Robert D'Oyly, who ordered the construction of Oxford Castle to confirm Norman authority over the area.
 Robert D'Oyly also ordered the construction of a stone causeway, known as Grandpont for traffic, including Oxen and the carts that they drew, to cross over the flood plains.
 D'Oyly set up a monastic community in the castle consisting of a chapel and living quarters for monks (St George in the Castle).
 The community never grew large but it earned its place in history as one of Britain's oldest places of formal education.
 It was there that in 1139 Geoffrey of Monmouth wrote his History of the Kings of Britain, a compilation of Arthurian legends.

+The earliest walls surrounding Oxford town were made of turf bank with a timber palisade.
+This was then replaced by stone and a ditch was made outside the walls, at least on the north side.
+The four main gates into Oxford had existed by the Medieval period; the Saxon tower, which originally served as the north gate, remains intact and eventually became incorporated into the structure of St. Michael's church.

 During the period of Middle English, Oxford's pronunciation evolved to become Oxenford, as written in "Clerkes Tale of Oxenford" in Chaucer's The Canterbury Tales.
-Eventually, Modern English saw Oxenford elided to become Oxford, as it is known today.
+In the 15th century Oxenford elided to become Oxford, as it is known today.